-Great service and a relaxed ambience make The Cellar an ideal choice for lunch, dinner or a just quiet drink.
+Great service and a relaxed ambience make Cellar Bar an ideal choice for lunch, dinner or a just quiet drink.

 We have an all-day bar food menu which includes snacks, starters, main courses and desserts, all served daily from 1 pm - 9.30 pm.